Mosaic Secondary School Mentor

 Attend a 3-hour training session and a commitment of around 7 hours over one or two academic terms.

-This opportunity is available in Greater Manchester, Liverpool, London and South East, Glasgow, West Midlands, Yorkshire, Black Country (in particular Sandwell), Greater Birmingham and Solihull, Stoke-on-Trent and Staffordshire, Sheffield and Humber.
+This opportunity is available in Greater Manchester, Liverpool, London and South East, Glasgow, West Midlands, Yorkshire, Black Country (in particular Sandwell), Greater Birmingham and Solihull, Stoke-on-Trent and Staffordshire, Leicester, Sheffield and Humber.

 Yuly Sandoval, Office Volunteer